Haley, North Dakota Ghost Town

 On August 3, 1915, town founder Richard L. Jackson, who was more familiarly known in Haley as “Uncle Dick Jackson”, died at the age of 73.
 The Gascoyne Gazette would say of him: “The passing of this grand old pioneer casts sorrow throughout this part of the country, as there was no man better known than Uncle Dick Jackson.
 He was one of nature’s noblemen in its truest sense – brave, generous, manly.
 His was a soul of honor and his friends and friendships were sacred to him.”
 He was buried in the cemetery on his homestead.

-In 1921, a fire raged through the village, destroying several buildings including the post office, which was then moved into the old hotel.
+In 1921, a fire raged through the village, destroying several buildings, including the post office, which was then moved into the old hotel.

 This building served at a hotel at one time, and later held the post office.
 By Kathy Weiser.

-© Kathy Weiser/Legends of America, updated January 2022.
+© Kathy Weiser/Legends of America, updated April 2024.

 Also See: